iamrichardjones/MiniDesignPatterns/README.md

 * Do **not** commit code after midday on a Friday.
 Review again on Monday and see what mistakes you made at the end of the week
 * Keep things simple.
 If they are getting too complicated then divide and conquer.
 Logic at its most basic level is quite simple.
 * Unit test everything!
+* Always ask for help if needed.
+Even just talking about a problem can make it clearer

 ##Contents
 These will be added to as I transfer my notes online to this project